benjaminion/upgrading-ethereum-book/src/book.md

 ###### Discussion of RANDAO takeover

 What can we conclude from this?
 If I control less than about half the stake, then I cannot expect to be able to climb the ladder of increasing tail length: with high probability the length of tail I have will decrease rather than increase.
 Whereas, if I have more than half the stake, my expected length of tail increases each epoch, so I am likely to be able to eventually take over the RANDAO completely.
 With high enough $r$, the $2^k$ options I have for grinding the RANDAO overwhelm the probability of losing tail proposals.
-For large values of $k$ it will not be practical to grind through all of these options, but we need to arrive at only one good combination in order to succeed so we might not need to do the full calculation.
+For large values of $k$ it will not be practical to grind through all these options, but we need to arrive at only one good combination in order to succeed so we might not need to do the full calculation.

 The good news is that, if attackers control more than half the stake, they have more interesting attacks available, such as taking over the LMD fork choice rule.
 So we generally assume in the protocol that any attacker has less than half the stake, in which case the RANDAO takeover attack appears to be infeasible.